paritytrading/parity/libraries/file/README.md

 Parity File Formats
 ===================

-Parity File Formats contains file format specifications and reference implementations for file formats used by Parity Trading System.
+Parity File Formats specifies and implements file formats used by the trading system.

 Features